Robert Cassilly (politician): County government infighting

 In late September 2023, Healey threatened to sue Cassilly after he blocked her access to the email account of a "key employee who is on emergency family leave".
 Cassilly associated the request with the ongoing criminal investigation into Penman's wiretapping allegations and said that she could gain access to the emails if she released a statement denying Cassilly of any wrongdoing in the investigation.
 Following the threat of a lawsuit, Cassilly granted Healey with access to new emails sent to the employee.

 In October 2023, Cassilly sought the removal of Penman from the Harford County Council, arguing that him serving as a councilmember and as a deputy sheriff was a violation of the county charter.
 County Council President Patrick Vicenti rejected Cassilly's request to unseat Penman, saying that the council did not have the authority to remove him and suggested that Cassilly seek a court order to determine if Penman violated the county charter.
 In February 2024, Penman field an ethics complaint against Cassilly, alleging that he expedited the approval of a real estate plat submitted on the behalf of his brother, Joseph Cassilly.
 Cassilly rejected Penman's accusations, saying that his director of administration, Robert McCord, reviewed and signed the plat since it involved his brother, and once again called for the removal of Penman from office.
 In January 2025, Harford County Circuit Court judge Richard Bernhardt Sr. issued a court order removing Penman from office because of his employment with the Harford County Sheriff's Office.
 The Supreme Court of Maryland denied a petition by Penman to review this decision as it was being reviewed in the Appellate Court of Maryland, removing Penman from the county council.
+In April 2026, the Appellate Court overturned the circuit court ruling that led Penman to lose his seat on the Harford County Council.

 In March 2024, the Maryland Public Information Act Compliance Board found Cassilly's administration in violation of the Public Information Act after refusing to fulfill a request by Harford County Sheriff Jeffrey Gahler to disclose emails connected to a feasibility study conducted on the county's behalf by architectural firm Manns Woodward Studios.
 In response, Cassilly said that he would not fulfill Gahler's request until the county circuit court ruled on whether the Compliance Board had authority to state whether accessing county servers is illegal.